Washington (state): Internet access

+In 2019, Washington State Legislature established the Washington State Broadband Office with two key mandates: high-speed internet access for 100% of WA residents by 2024 and an increase to 150/150 Mbit/s by 2028.

+In March 2021, the Washington State Department of Commerce issued their first biennial report on the progress of these key mandates throughout 2020.

+The report includes five sections: public survey results, digital adoption disparities as they relate to federal census data, a Partner-Plan-Fund-Build-Adopt model for continued progress, success stories, and a policy discussion conclusion.

+According to the report, "...over 42,000 survey responses from nearly 32,000 unique locations, showing that 6.4 percent of respondents reported having no broadband service, and 57 percent reported service at download speeds under 25 Mbps..."

 Transportation

 Washington's state transportation system comprises several modes that are maintained by various government entities.
 The state highway system, called State Routes, includes over 7000 mi of roads and the Washington State Ferries system, the largest of its kind in the nation and the third largest in the world.
 There are also 57200 mi of local roads maintained by cities and counties, as well as several ferries operated by local governments.
 There are 140 public airfields in Washington, including 16 state airports owned by the Washington State Department of Transportation.
-Seattle-Tacoma International Airport (Sea-Tac) is the major commercial airport of greater Seattle.
+Seattle–Tacoma International Airport (Sea–Tac) is the major commercial airport of greater Seattle.
 Boeing Field in Seattle is one of the busiest primary non-hub airports in the U.S.

 There are extensive waterways around Washington's largest cities, including Seattle, Bellevue, Tacoma, and Olympia.
 The state highways incorporate an extensive network of bridges and the largest ferry system in the United States to serve transportation needs in the Puget Sound area.
 Washington's marine highway constitutes a fleet of twenty-eight ferries that navigate Puget Sound and its inland waterways to 20 different ports of call, completing close to 147,000 sailings each year.
 Washington is home to four of the five longest floating bridges in the world: the Evergreen Point Floating Bridge, Lacey V. Murrow Memorial Bridge and Homer M. Hadley Memorial Bridge over Lake Washington, and the Hood Canal Bridge which connects the Olympic Peninsula and Kitsap Peninsula.
 Among its most famous bridges is the Tacoma Narrows Bridge, which collapsed in 1940 and was rebuilt.
 Washington has 75 port districts, including several major seaports on the Pacific Ocean.
 Among these are ports in Seattle, Tacoma, Kalama, Anacortes, Vancouver, Everett, Longview, Grays Harbor, Olympia, and Port Angeles.
 The Columbia and Snake rivers also provide 465 mi of inland waterways that are navigable by barges as far east as Lewiston, Idaho.